Skip to main content

 Inquiry approaches can be applied to explain concepts of the physical world

-There are different inquiry processes associated with different knowledge systems.
+There are different inquiry approaches associated with different knowledge systems.
 Each knowledge system has its own language, symbols, and processes to investigate and communicate ideas.
+However, they can also inform each other.
+Mātauranga Māori can be used alongside science to inform inquiry practice.

 Title: Interacting processes within and between Earth’s systems influence the surface, climate, and life on Earth